We Need Your Help.

 How Can You Help?

-By donating you are helping us fight back against development fatigue and environmental destruction.
-Your dollars say yes to preservation over profits by investing in an opportunity to save the last accessible and drinkable spring in the state of MN, repair the adjoining creek, and hold space for the next generation of environmental conservationists, historians, and indigenous cultures.
+By donating you are helping us fight back against the intensive development of the unique Eden Prairie bluffs landscape.
+Your dollars say yes to preservation over profits by investing in the protection of our state’s declining water resources and the last accessible and drinkable spring in the Twin Cities.

 Speak for the Springs.